Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 deviceCategoryThe deviceCategory attribute is a user-defined attribute set by Intune.
 This attribute automatically adds devices to groups and makes device management easier.

-deviceIdThe deviceId attribute is the unique identifier the Azure Device Registration Service assigns to the device when it registers.
+deviceIdThe deviceId attribute is the unique identifier that the Azure Device Registration Service assigns to the device when it registers.
 You can use this identifier as an alternate key to reference the device object.
 This attribute supports the $filter with these operators such as eq, ne, not, and startsWith.

 deviceMetadataA device metadata package contains multiple XML documents, each explaining the various components of the device attributes.